 What information should I tell the receptionist when booking appointments?

 When booking appointments, the more information you can provide about your concerns or needs, will help the receptionist find you the appropriate timely scheduled visit.
 Please be aware that the clinician may not be able to address every concern at one visit and some issues may require a step-wise multi visit process.

-When are the walk-in hours?
+When are the Urgent Care hours?

 What should I do if I need to see my doctor soon?

 If you are a patient of one of the doctors at the clinic, and you are not able to book an appointment with your physician soon enough to deal with a medical problem, then:

 1)Your health care team will do its best to have you seen with a same day appointment for urgent issues.
 If you think the problem is an emergency, go to the nearest emergency room.

 2) You may be offered an appointment with one of our skilled nurse practitioners who work with your doctor.

 3) You may phone in to book a same day appointment for the evening or weekend urgent care clinic (5 to 8 PM Monday to Friday, 9 AM to 3 PM Saturday and Sunday).